jacobvc/Neopixel-Display-System/NeopixelClient/README.md

 BUT for the experiment, I also wanted to do use pure C#, so this example does not utilize any XAML or BLAZOR sources.

-I also wanted to dynamically create the user interface from device metadata, which is implementred as the **DynamicView** class.
+I also wanted to dynamically create the device interface and representation from device metadata.
+The interface is implementred as **IDynamicViewDevice**, viewed and controlled using the **DynamicView** class.

 ## Operation and design elements
 The application is a single **MainPage** that presents available NeopixelServer device(s) and provides the ability to view / control the device(s).